EternityForest/barrel.css/README.md

 ### .noselect

 Don't allow selecting the text.
 Use sparingly.
 People mostly don't like this.

+### .selectable

+Always allow selection even if it's not normally selectable.

 ### .flex-row
 Makes a class into a flex container.
 It will wrap, and have row orientation with margin between elements.